automatic-ripping-machine/automatic-ripping-machine/README.md

   - If data (Blu-Ray, DVD, or CD) - make an ISO backup
 - Headless, designed to be run from a server
 - Can rip from multiple-optical drives in parallel
+- HTML UI to interact with ripping jobs, view logs, etc

 ## Requirements